The Lion King: Original theatrical run

 During the first two days of limited release in two theaters, The Lion King grossed $622,277, and for the weekend it earned nearly $1.6 million, placing the film in tenth place at the box office.
 The average of $793,377 per theater stands as the largest ever achieved during a weekend, and it was the highest-grossing opening weekend on under 50 screens, beating the record set by Star Wars (1977) from 43 screens.
 The film grossed nearly $3.8 million from the two theaters in just 10 days.

-When it opened wide, The Lion King grossed $40.9 million—which at the time was the fourth biggest opening weekend ever and the highest sum for a Disney film—to top the weekend box office.
+When it opened wide, The Lion King grossed $40.9 million—which at the time was the third-highest opening weekend ever, trailing only behind Jurassic Park (1993) and Batman Returns (1992), as well as the highest sum for a Disney film—to top the weekend box office.
 It displaced the previous box office champion Wolf, while also topping Speed and Wyatt Earp.
 At that time, it easily outgrossed the previous biggest 1994 opening, which was the $37.2 million earned by The Flintstones during the four-day Memorial Day weekend.
-The film also produced the third-highest opening weekend gross of any film, trailing only behind Jurassic Park (1993) and Batman Returns (1992).
 For five years, the film held the record for having the highest opening weekend for an animated film until it was surpassed by Toy Story 2 (1999).
 For its second weekend, The Lion King collected a total of $34.2 million, outgrossing the openings of The Shadow, Blown Away and I Love Trouble.
 It remained the number-one box office film for a total of two weeks until it was displaced by Forrest Gump, followed by True Lies the week after.

-In September 1994, Disney pulled the film from movie theaters and announced that it would be re-released during Thanksgiving in order to take advantage of the holiday season.
+In September 1994, Disney pulled the film from movie theaters and announced that it would be re-released during Thanksgiving to take advantage of the holiday season.
 At the time, the film had earned $267 million in the United States.
 Upon its re-release in November 1994, it earned $5.5 million during its first weekend, ranking in fourth place behind Star Trek Generations, Interview with the Vampire and The Santa Clause.
 Following its re-release, by March 1995, it had grossed $312.9 million, being the highest-grossing 1994 film in the United States and Canada, but was soon surpassed by Forrest Gump.
 Box Office Mojo estimates that the film sold over 74 million tickets in the US in its initial theatrical run, equivalent to $812.1 million adjusted for inflation in 2018.

 Internationally, the film grossed $455.8 million during its initial run, for a worldwide total of $763.5 million.
 It had record openings in Sweden and Denmark.